industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Added_PLC](graphics/Add_Trace_Job.png)

 Then, select the PLC added in previous section and write down the Job Name.
 Proceed with selecting the Organization Block (OB) determining the sampling period of trace job.
 The sampling period will be the same as cyclic time of selected OB type cyclic interrup.
+In case of Tank application use in this application example, the OB "Cyclic interrupt" is used.

 You can also lower the sampling period by typing different integer than 1 to Samplig Frequency text box.
 For instance, 2 means that every second sample will be taken.